 Teach yourself to always secure your bag when you are traveling solo.
-In some locations where theft is very common – like Santiago Chile – it’s common for restaurant tables to include a small strap and buckle bolted to the bottom of the table.
-Customers are encouraged to buckle their purse or day pack to the table to prevent theft.
+In some locations where theft is very common, restaurant tables often have a buckle bolted to the bottom of the table.
+Customers are encouraged to buckle their purse or daypack to the table!

-While most locations – even high theft areas – don’t have this feature, you can still create your own in most cafés and even park benches.
-It also makes transfer days easier – Creating a makeshift tether between your bag and your seat makes napping on trains and buses much more secure.
-In the image below, you can see how I use a lanyard and a lightweight carabiner to make a clip that can be affixed to almost any bench, chair, or armrest.
+While most destinations don’t have this feature, you can still create your own in most cafés and even park benches.
+In the image below, you can see how I use a lanyard and a lightweight carabiner to make a clip.
+This clip locks my bag to almost any bench, chair, or armrest.